brettschneider/ooze/docs/en/multi-module.rst

 Overview
 --------

-Ooze will happily work with complex projects that has multiple modules and packages.
+Ooze will happily work with complex projects that have multiple modules and packages.
 The only stipulation to this is that Ooze has to be aware of the module and/or packages.
-What this means that if you done `import` a module or package, Ooze won't know about it.
+What this means that if you don't `import` a module or package, Ooze won't know about it.

 For example, you may have module `file_reader.py` that has the following code: